orcodeep/CSAPP/labs/bomb/README.md

 `<string_length>`:

-It checks for the whole string if '\0' or 0x0 is reached <br>
+- It checks for the whole string if '\0' or 0x0 is reached <br>
-when %rdx contains "" i.e an empty string<br>
+  when %rdx contains "" i.e an empty string

   (In C/assembly, an empty string contains exactly one byte<br>
    0x00   ← the null terminator) it returns<br>
   and it put the strlength in %eax

 `movzbl (%rbx,%rax,1),%ecx` Reads 1 byte from `memory[rbx+rax*1]`,<br>